On topological and algebraic structures of categorical random variables: Introduction

 \section{Introduction}

-Symmetric Uncertainty has been introduced in \cite{CUP:Press_et_al:1988}, and it is defined as where $X, Y$ are categorical random variables, $H(\cdot)$ is the entropy, and $H(\cdot, \cdot)$ is the joint entropy.
+Symmetric Uncertainty (SU) has been introduced in \cite{CUP:Press_et_al:1988}, and it is defined as:

+where $X, Y$ are categorical random variables (i.e., random variables taking values in a finite set, not necessarily numerical), $H(\cdot)$ is the Shannon entropy \cite{Shannon-1948}, and $H(\cdot, \cdot)$ is the joint Shannon entropy.

-Generalization of SU for the multivariate case, as well as its properties, and, in particular, its potential to define a distance metric among categorical random variables have been explored in \cite{Entropy:Gomez-2021,ref-Gomez2023, IS:Sosa-2018, SBMAC:Sosa-2018}.
-Indeed, \cite{ref-Gomez2023} bring us to realize that entropic correlation is an example of similarity.
+The generalization of SU for the multivariate case, as well as its properties and, in particular, its potential to define a distance metric among categorical random variables have been explored in \cite{Entropy:Gomez-2021,ref-Gomez2023,IS:Sosa-2018, SBMAC:Sosa-2018}.
+Indeed, \cite{ref-Gomez2023} shows that entropic correlation is an example of similarity.

 In this work, we further explore some properties of $SU$ in two directions.
-On one hand we explore some properties of the topology introduced by the metric defined in terms of $SU$ on a given space of categorical random variables.
+On the one hand, we explore some properties of the topology introduced by the metric defined in terms of $SU$ on a given space of categorical random variables.
 On the other hand, we explore some algebraic properties of a {\it joint} operation defined on the same space where the metric is defined.
 We conclude that this operation endows the metric space with a commutative monoid structure, and that it is compatible with the metric topology, in the sense that it is a continuous map.